2018-Computational-Tools/assignment_microcontroller_intro/README.md

 - compile & flash in one step (if compile is successful)
   - this is the default of the **lightning** button if there isn't already a `.bin` file
   - from the terminal: `particle flash NAME`, i.e. flash without specifying a `.bin` file
+- Note: if the program doesn't seem to flash, make sure to delete residual `.bin` files floating around because the wrong ones may get flashed unintentionally

 ## Exercise #1: Serial output